darkrenaissance/darkfi/IDEOLOGY.md

 Immanuel Wallerstein’s capitalist world-system analysis.
 Tendencies like ecology, feminism, relativism, the New Left, and world-system analysis launched a period during which the social sciences splintered.
-Obviously, financial capital gaining hegem- ony as the 1970s faded also played an important role.
+Obviously, financial capital gaining hegemony as the 1970s faded also played an important role.
 The upside of these developments was the collapse of the hegemony of Eurocentric thought.
 The downside, however, was the drawbacks of a highly fragmented